oktadev/okta-blog/_source/_posts/2020-10-23-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

   },
 ```

-In this example, you are pulling your SAML settings from the IDP’s metadata.
+In this example, you are pulling your SAML settings from the IDP's metadata.
 This is a great feature of SAML that allows you to pull a config from the source rather than having to copy each setting, and the signing certificate, into your code.

 ## Configure An IDP